 Explicit First Order ODEs

-Ordinary Differential Equations (ODEs) are sometimes called rate equations because they describe how the rate of change of a system depends on its current state.
+Ordinary Differential Equations (ODEs) are often called rate equations because they describe how the rate of change of a system depends on its current state.
 For example, lets assume we wish to model the growth of a population of cells within a petri dish.
 We could define the state of the system as the concentration of cells in the dish, and assign this state to a variable \(c\).
 The rate of change of the system would then be the rate at which the concentration of cells changes with time, which we could denote as \(\frac{dc}{dt}\).
-We know that our cells will grow at a rate proportional to the current concentration of cells, so we could write this as:
+We know that our cells will grow at a rate proportional to the current concentration of cells, so this can be written as:

 \[ \frac{dc}{dt} = k c \]

 where \(k\) is a constant that describes the growth rate of the cells.
 This is a first order ODE, because it involves only the first derivative of the state variable \(c\) with respect to time.
-We can write down a general form for a first order ODE as:

 \[ \begin{align*} \frac{dc_1}{dt} &= k_1 c_1 \\ \frac{dc_2}{dt} &= k_2 c_2 \end{align*} \]

-then combine them in a vector form as:
+and then combine them in a vector form as:

 \[ \begin{bmatrix} \frac{dc_1}{dt} \\ \frac{dc_2}{dt} \end{bmatrix} = \begin{bmatrix} k_1 c_1 \\ k_2 c_2 \end{bmatrix} \]

-By defining a new vector of state variables \(\mathbf{y} = [c_1, c_2]\) and a a function \(\mathbf{f}(\mathbf{y}, t) = \begin{bmatrix} k_1 c_1 \\ k_2 c_2 \end{bmatrix}\), we are left with the standard form of a explicit first order ODE system:
+By defining a new vector of state variables \(\mathbf{y} = [c_1, c_2]\) and a vector valued function \(\mathbf{f}(\mathbf{y}, t) = \begin{bmatrix} k_1 c_1 \\ k_2 c_2 \end{bmatrix}\), we are left with the standard form of a explicit first order ODE system:

 \[ \frac{d\mathbf{y}}{dt} = \mathbf{f}(\mathbf{y}, t) \]